How-to Guide: Recruit and Retain Strong Volunteers

 Follow up and thank volunteers: Send a quick text to volunteers the next day thanking them for joining and encouraging them to come back again soon.
 A quick “Hey _____, it was so great to see you at the event last night!
 Thanks so much for joining us and I can’t wait to see you again soon.
 Will you be there next week?” can go a long way to making a volunteer feel the warm welcome and their value in our community.

 Consider the route you yourself took to get to your role with Sister District.
 Who encouraged you?
 How did you make your way?
-What was your particular journey on the Ladder of Engagement?
+What was your particular journey up the Ladder of Engagement?
 Think about what went well, what worked for you, and what could be improved.
 Pro tip: Offer a title to inspire/entice someone to take on a task or more responsibility.
 People like titles and positions, they help us feel valuable.
 A title also clarifies an organizer’s particular function.

 Check out the Tips for Leadership Development article to learn more about escalating potential team leaders and how to grow a stronger team.

-And that’s a wrap!
+That’s a wrap!
 You now have a strong, loving, committed team of volunteers and leaders and have scaled your impact.